naeglinghaff/review_3/README.md

 This made the code scalable later, but it may have been implemented too early as it was not the simplest solution for that particular test.
 However once the dictionary was in place, it made longer sentences easy to handle - all you had to do was add the correctly spelt words to the dictionary.

-I did attempt to implement a Set as the structure for my dictionary to make my solution more memory efficient.
-At first this was unsuccessful as this was my first time implementing this class.
-I would like to try and implement it in the future as it would make the time complexity for checking values O(1) rather than O(n2)
+I implemented a Set as the structure for my dictionary to make my solution more memory efficient.
+A Set is a more efficient structure than an array because looking up a value can be done in constant time or O(1).
+This means that no matter how large your dictionary gets the time it takes to find a value is the same.